WebMonitor.fyi logoWebMonitor.fyi

 Competitor monitoring and competitive intelligence

 Competitor monitoring is the systematic tracking of public-facing signals from your competitors: pricing changes, product launches, hiring activity, content publishes, press coverage, and feature announcements.
 Done manually, it requires a person checking dozens of pages on a weekly cadence and missing most changes between checks.
-WebMonitor.fyi automates the polling and alert layer so the signal arrives in real time.
-Used by product, marketing, sales, and strategy teams to maintain competitive awareness without a dedicated analyst.
+WebMonitor.fyi automates the polling and alert layer so changes surface within your check interval instead of at the next manual review.
+Built for product, marketing, sales, and strategy teams to maintain competitive awareness without a dedicated analyst.

 What it does